alrojo/lasagne_residual_network/README.md

 ## BatchNormLayer

-Using a different version of BatchNormLayer (f0k's original PR before turning to cuDNN style) see  github.com/Lasagne/Lasagne/pull/467 for more information.
+Using lasagnes implementation of BatchNormLayer which is the CuDNNv4 style implementation.
+See  github.com/Lasagne/Lasagne/pull/467 for more information.

-If you want to use the Lasagne's implementation then change: github.com/alrojo/lasagne_residual_network/blob/master/Deep_Residual_Network_mnist.py#L22

-to

-import lasagne.layers.BatchNormLayer

 ## NOTE